loajeong/Kyobo-Review-Integrator/README.md

-# 🚀 Kyobo Review Integrator: A Palantir-Inspired Data Pipeline
+# 🚀 Kyobo Review Integrator: A Universal Data Pipeline
-> **"Quantifying Translation Quality: An End-to-End Pipeline for 'The Technological Republic-Hard Power, Soft Belief, and the Future of the West ' Analysis"**
+> **"High-Fidelity Data Extraction & Forensic Audit Engine: Tested on 'The Technological Republic'"**

-This project is a high-performance data engineering pipeline designed to collect and analyze customer feedback for the Korean translation of **'The Technological Republic'** by Alex Karp (CEO of Palantir).
-Moving beyond basic web scraping, this system demonstrates advanced capabilities in bypassing web security, ensuring data integrity, and achieving seamless vertical integration.
+This project is a high-performance data engineering pipeline designed for the reliable collection and analysis of customer feedback from major bookstores.

+### 🎯 Strategic Source Selection: Why Kyobo Bookstore?
+**Kyobo Bookstore** was strategically selected as the primary data source because it holds the **largest market share** in the South Korean book industry.
+This market dominance ensures an **overwhelmingly higher volume and density of review data** compared to any other platform.
+By targeting the industry leader, this pipeline secures a statistically significant and comprehensive dataset, providing the deepest possible insights into reader sentiment and translation quality.

+While this version is showcased using **Alex Karp's 'The Technological Republic'**, the architecture is built as a **universal engine** capable of processing any target book with uncompromising data precision.

+---

 ## 🛠 Tech Stack
 ![Python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54)